-Riedell uses the finest materials like hand picked leather and this is not cheap.
-Also, except the 111 and 120 models, all skates are handmade in the USA instead of being mass produced in other countries with low wages.
+Riedell uses the finest materials like hand-picked leather and this is not cheap.
+Also, except for the 111 and 120 models, all skates are handmade in the USA instead of being mass-produced in other countries with low wages.
 As for the plate, to keep the weight of the plate down, Riedell/Powerdyne uses advanced techniques and materials and this also has a price.
 BUT… because of the high quality of the skate, it can last you for years and years so you certainly get good value for money.

 Why should I spend money on new skates, my old ones are still perfectly fine?

 In the Netherlands, people weren't used to spending money on their skates.
 After all, it’s the moves that count, not the skates.
 And this is true!
 But we think that when you love dancing on rollerskates so much and spend so many hours skating, your feet deserve an excellent skate.
 Somehow it is more common for other sports to spend money on gear, what to think of the price of a road bike (€ 500 – 2000) or the fee for your average sports club (300 – 600 per year).
 Why not spend decent money on the thing you love the most?
 Besides, once you have the new skates, you can use them for many years.
 And if you have trouble getting the money together, how about getting new boots first for example, and then start saving for a new plate later..

 What wheels do I need for dancing on skates?